MichalH95/WormsGamePA2/README.md

-School assignment for the course PA2 (Programming and algorithmization 2).
+School assignment for the course PA2 (Programming and algorithmization 2) at the Czech Technical University in Prague.

 Assignment description: